osbuild/guides/osbuild/src/introduction/index.md

 * [weldr-client](/user-guide/weldr-client/index.md): command line interface.
 * [cockpit-composer](/user-guide/cockpit-composer/index.md): self hosted web interface.
 * [image-builder](/user-guide/image-builder/index.md): RedHat provided web interface and APIs.

+## Why `osbuild`?

+If you're building operating systems `osbuild` is for you.
+Building images historically involved a bunch of complicated shell scripts.

+With `osbuild` you can write a small TOML file to define your image and all its customizations, you can then build your image in a variety of formats to suit your own infrastructure needs or directly upload to the cloud of your choosing to deploy new machines.

 ## Who is working on `osbuild`?